Cars brands and logos that start with K

 Keating Logo

-Founded in 2016 in Manchester, England, UK, and still operating today, Anthony Keating, the company that got its name, is known for its supercars.
-The brand produced four models – SKR, TKR, ZKR, and Bolt – a road-going version aimed at American car enthusiasts.
-Its name is a tribute to the University of Bolton, UK, where the company’s founders graduated and earned an MBA in business in 2012.
-Anthony’s long-term plans are to work with university students to create a high-speed model – the Keating Bolt – that will exceed the current speed record for civilian cars of 330 km/h.
+Founded in 2016 in Manchester, England, UK, and still operating today, Anthony Keating is a company named after its founder and is known for its supercars.
+The brand produced four models: SKR, TKR, ZKR, and Bolt, a road-going version aimed at American car enthusiasts.
+Its name is a tribute to the University of Bolton in the UK, where the company’s founders earned their MBAs in 2012.
+Anthony’s long-term plan is to work with university students to develop a high-speed Keating Bolt model that exceeds the current civilian car speed record of 330 km/h.

 Kamaz